 Science and art duo Danilo Olivaz and Ingvild Syntropia traversed the technically and ethically complex landscape of using artificial intelligence to represent the possible interests of a living ecosystem.

-The voice-activated sculpture, made from local, natural, and upcycled material, houses a large language model (LLM) which was fed real-time environmental data, scientific research, and cultural knowledge specific to the Lahn.
+The voice-activated sculpture, made from local, natural, and upcycled material, houses a large language model (LLM) which is fed real-time environmental data from sensors in the Lahn’s waters as well as scientific research, and cultural knowledge specific to the Lahn.
+With sensors installed at the Lahnfenster, the sculpture stands as both a poetic and political gesture.

 Rooted in the concept of symbiocracy, the project imagines rivers, forests, and other ecosystems as political beings, able to communicate their perceived needs.